bigeethan/predicting_vote_share_based_on_cook_pvi/README.md

 ### Installation

-Open up the terminal in the project directory.
+Open up the terminal in the project directory

 If using python 3 or higher, run